-Every producer and programmer here, or almost everyone, knows that there is no other outlet for programs like The Civil War, Eyes on the Prize, Vietnam, Frontline and many others.
+Every producer and programmer here … knows that there is no other outlet for programs like The Civil War, Eyes on the Prize, Vietnam, Frontline and many others.
 And while we have done much great and good work, we know that our greatest challenges lie before us.
-For a nation immersed in turmoil, this is a time ripe with opportunities—if we can seize the day.
+For a nation immersed in turmoil, this is a time ripe with opportunities — if we can seize the day.

-I want to offer a few notions with the apology that I have not been in many of the sessions, and I’m certain that some of my conclusions have been offered by others, more succinctly and more eloquently.
+I want to offer a few notions with the apology that … I’m certain that some of my conclusions have been offered by others, more succinctly and more eloquently.
 But rarely is one given such a public chance to give his thoughts, so for what it’s worth, here are some of mine.

 The loyalty and trust that viewers once gave to television has largely disappeared.
 A cynical citizenry has come to treat media as an untrustworthy intruder, frustrating progress rather than leading us toward it.
 We need to rebuild trust with some and create trust with others we have long ignored.

 But don’t misunderstand me.
 Competition for the viewer, and for a community’s trust and support, is a good and healthy process as long as we’re playing with a fair chance.
-By that I mean entering the fray with adequate funding for production and promotion and a chance to pursue new concepts with enough support to give a new idea time to take hold.
+By that I mean … adequate funding for production and promotion and a chance to pursue new concepts with enough support to give a new idea time to take hold.